 When you feel thirsty, your dog probably is too.

 Offer your dog water at least every half hour, possibly more frequently depending on the weather and trail difficulty.

 According to Backpacker and REI, larger dogs might drink 0.5 – 1 ounce of water per pound, per day; smaller dogs (20 pounds and lighter) might drink closer to 1.5 ounces per pound, per day.
 These guidelines are general; always monitor your dog, especially on a hot day or on a difficult hike.
 A dry nose indicates the dog is under-hydrated.

 If you will be hiking all day or overnight and don’t think you will be able to bring enough water, carry a filter.
 Chances are you already have that in your backpack anyway.
 Try to avoid letting your dog drink from natural water sources, as they may contain bacteria or pathogens.

-A collapsible bowl or Aqua Dog are both good options to allow your dog to drink anytime he’s thirsty on the trail.
+Bring a collapsible bowl to allow your dog to drink anytime he’s thirsty on the trail.

 Your first aid kit is going to look similar to your dogs’, so I usually just add a few special items to mine when hiking with my pups.